Mojo Mustapha - Founder of EcoFeminist Entrepreneur

 Rather than adopting the victim-oriented 'safe space' approach to traditional feminism, he wanted a more empowered feminism that addresses the central issue of gender inequality.
 Being an entrepreneur is one of the most powerful forms of empowerment.
 And that's how the concept of EcoFeminist Entrepreneur was born!

-Currently, Mojo divides his time between Hawaii and Portland.
-In Hawaii, he is the founder and Community Director of the Hedonisia Hawaii Eco-Community.
+In Hawaii, Mojo founded and is the Community Director of the Hedonisia Hawaii Eco-Community.

 And in Portland, Oregon he hosts temporary volunteers and guests at his apartment based Eco-Feminist Micro-Community where he is able to further develop the Feminist Entrepreneur projects in a city that is described as one of the most progressive on the planet!